KelliePetersen/OOPwithPHP/src/phpadvanced/Design_Patterns.md

 The ServiceLocator is responsible for returning instances of services when they are requested for by the service consumers or the service clients.

 ![Service Locator](/images/Service_Locator.jpg)

+## Dependency Injection Pattern
+Much of our code (so far) calls out to factories.
+This model is known as the Service Locator pattern.
+A method delegates responsibility to a provider which it trusts to find and serve up an instance of the desired type.
+The Prototype example inverts this; it simply expects the instantiating code to provide implementations at call time.
+This is simply a matter of requiring types in a constructor’s signature, instead of creating them directly within the method.
+A variation on this is to provide setter methods, so that clients can pass in objects before invoking a method that uses them.

+Dependency Injection offers purity, but it requires another kind of embedding.
+You must buy in to the magic of the assembler.
+If you are already working within a framework which offers this functionality, there is no reason not to avail yourself of it.
+On the other hand, if you are rolling your own, or using components from various frameworks, you may wish to keep things simple and use the Service Locator pattern at the cost of some elegance.